 If, while a resident of Indiana, you made purchases outside Indiana by mail order, through radio or television advertising, from the Internet, or directly from an out-of-state company, those purchases may be subject to Indiana sales and use tax if sales tax was not paid at the time of purchase.
-This tax, called "use" tax, is figured at 5% (.05) for purchases made from 1/1/02 through 11/30/02, and at 6% (.06) for purchases made from 12/1/02 through 12/31/02.
+This tax, called "use" tax, is figured at 6% (.06).